bitmark-inc/docs/pages/register-and-control-data/sdk/query.md

 #### Bitmarks offered from the specific sender

 To list the bitmarks that are offered by a sender, use that account as an argument.
-The sender can take action on these bitmarks (sych as cancel an offer).
+The sender can take action on these bitmarks (such as cancel an offer).

 <!-- TODO: examples -->